 Yeah, you heard it right, fueled by what we claim to be sufficient gin and the righteous self-affirmative knowledge of those who do right by the creative urge, but hopefully not too smugly so, we are once again headed from the overly rained-upon city of Boston, out, out towards the great dusty wastelands in search of wonder, the sharing of community, and a generally bad-ass good time.
 This rant is in a sense our philosophical raison d’etre, so, dear reader, if interested, carry on!

 We have a dome, but not your typical geo-desic dome.
-The Auto Sub dome is a Gherkin complete with a stage, entry tunnel and of course a bar!
-The dome is the most eco-friendly dome that can be built.
+The Auto Sub dome is a Gherkin complete with a dance floor and lounge.
+The lounge has various psychedelic art installations and a bar with horrible liquor on at least one day of the week.
 The dome was designed by our grand architect “Hooch”.

 All of us apparently semi-sentient life-forms here at Automatic Subconscious find our efforts focused on the expression of a bi-modally distributed set of ideas that we find quite important to keeping one’s sanity out here amidst the general Void, namely the power of community as a shared experience, and the providing of a free, open and accepting environment for the public output of creative expression.
 To those ends we are open to all, whether you contribute to the experience base of others, or just come in and gain a new one for your very own.
 We have never turned away a prospective member for any reason, as long as they were willing to contribute.
-Our motto is ‘Realize Your Potential Damn-it!’ something that we feel is sadly lacking in the vast undergrowthic morasse that comprises the human experiment.
-Yet, all hope is not lost, out here on the fringes of known, we cling to the belief of ‘The Amazing Possibility.’
+Our motto is ‘What could possibly go wrong’ as encouragement to try out new ideas, experiment and put yourself out there.

-To the end of fostering creativity and participation, our gift to the community at large is our theme camp, centered around the AutoSub Dome, a structure measuring 30′ in diameter that supports a large number of our basic life support functions.
-First and foremost it is our very public face, our showcase for camp member aht, personal contributions of an entertaining, elucidating or edifying manner, oh yeah and did I mention the bar?
-We have one inside the dome and it is our general bar and wandering around in the deepest Playa is our own, one man Q-Bar, serving refreshing iced GandTs to all who wander and are not lost.
+To the end of fostering creativity and participation, our gift to the community at large is our theme camp, centered around the AutoSub Dome and Lounge, a structure measuring 30′ in diameter that supports a large number of our basic life support functions.
+First and foremost it is our very public face, our showcase for camp member art, personal contributions of an entertaining, elucidating or edifying manner, oh yeah and did I mention the bar?
+We have one inside the lounge.
 Any camp member can host a happy hour and all who have done so have quite enjoyed their interactions with the public at large.
 We have implemented bar-tending schedules so that there is always a camp member in attendance when we are officially OPEN.